harrybridgen/Reactive/README.md

 Functions encapsulate reusable logic and may return **integers, arrays, or structs**.

-Functions are **first-class values** stored in the global environment and invoked by name.
+Functions are named callable values stored in the global environment.

 ```lua
 func add(a, b) {